GoFetchDeliveries/Tasks/README.md

 * When the work is done, click "Close issue" button.

 ## Referencing an issue from outside Github

-Each issue has a unique number, which is a convenient way for us to reference it from other documents and emails.
-For example we can write in an email: "I am current stuck with #23".
+* Each issue has a unique number, which is a convenient way for us to reference it from other documents and emails.

+* For example we can write in an email: "I am current stuck with #23".
 Or, in the "Tech Fixes" spreadsheet we can add a column "Issue #" with value `23` for this task.

+* In any Github document, we can just write text #5 and it will be automatically linked to the issue.

 <img src="https://github.com/GoFetchDeliveries/Tasks/raw/master/Graphics/issue_number.png" width='398' alt='Issue number'>